All of us once got lost in the process and left the iron on our pants or a T-shirt. The result, completely ruining our favorite piece of clothing.

 It is used when you have T-shirts, pants, or other types of clothes that have tricky places for ironing, and you want to avoid scorch marks and burns at all costs.

-Delicate fabrics and polyester garments are very sensitive to higher temperatures, and even if you are doing everything according to the care label, there is always a chance of putting too much pressure and making a scorch mark.
+Delicate fabrics and polyester garments are very sensitive to higher temperatures, and even if you are doing everything according to the care label, there is always a chance of putting too much pressure and scorching your garment.
+While heat press pillows provide excellent protection, a high-quality heat press machine remains a cornerstone of successful heat transfers

 Heat press pillows are made to be put on all pieces and parts of clothing to help prevent heat press lines and marks, and it is the perfect cover up that will help you do heat transfers without problems.